Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

 Once more, PKF is arguing against a way of doing philosophy of physics which does not properly take into account the physical arguments leading to a theory or an interpretation of it, and it is thus based on an oversimplified picture of how science works.
-He does so by stressing how Bohr arrived at his "instrumentalist" interpretation after a long, undogmatic and serious struggle with physical, conceptual and observational results, and after having seriously considered possible alternatives to the same interpretation.
+He does so by stressing how Bohr arrived at his "instrumentalist" interpretation after a long, undogmatic and serious struggle with physical, conceptual and observational results, and after having seriously considered possible alternatives to the same interpretation.\footnote{In fact we may note that Bohr's complementarity, and the associated contextual understanding of probabilities in QM, could be argued for on the basis of an analysis of the nature of probabilities and relative frequencies in the line of Boole's \lq conditions of possible experience\rq ~\cite{boole}, and thus again not a purely philosophical position, against Popper (but also the earlier Feyerabend).}